jtocash/fishbowl-ai-agent/README.md

 An AI agent that can access your Fishbowl inventory system and provide relevant information to customers.
 The frontend is currently for testing purposes only - a production frontend implementation will likely use ChatKit.

+Frontend will be removed in favor of Postman testing.

 ## Tech Stack

 **Backend:**